js-joda/js-joda/README.md

 ### Browser

-To use Joda.js from a browser, download either dist/jsJodaTime.min.js or dist/jsJodaTime.js (with sourcemaps for development)
+To use JS-Joda-Time from a browser, download either dist/jsJodaTime.min.js or dist/jsJodaTime.js (with sourcemaps for development)

 Then add it as a script tag to your page